M66B/FairEmail/FAQ.md

 Password protected content is a simple, yet secure form of end-to-end encryption that requires no configuration.

-How to use: select some text by long pressing it, and in the style toolbar at the bottom tap on the *<ins>A</ins>*-button and select *Password protect* in the pop-up menu.
+How to use: select some text by long pressing it, and in the style toolbar at the bottom tap on the padlock-button and select *Password protect* in the pop-up menu.
 This will replace the selected content with a link that the recipient can click to decrypt the content on a dedicated static web page.

 Password protected content is sent as a [URI fragment](https://en.wikipedia.org/wiki/URI_fragment) and decrypted in the browser with JavaScript.